 Full Family EngagementSchool Outreach & Support

-We are pleased to partner with school systems and families to develop comprehensive programs to meet the needs of children with hearing loss within their neighborhood school.
-Our certified Listening and Spoken Language Specialists work with the educators and parents to create a customized program.
+We are pleased to partner with school systems and families to develop comprehensive programs to meet the needs of children who are deaf or hard of hearing within their neighborhood school.
+Our certified Listening and Spoken Language Specialists and educational audiologists work with the educators and parents to create a customized program.

 A Team Approach